vinyluis/Articles/README.md

 ## Boruta SHAP

-Article 1: *Using SHAP Values to explain how your machine learning model works* (TBD)
+Article 1: *Using SHAP Values to explain how your machine learning model works* [[EN]](https://towardsdatascience.com/using-shap-values-to-explain-how-your-machine-learning-model-works-732b3f40e137)

 What are SHAP values and how they explain the effect each feature of the model has on the prediction.
 How to use the SHAP library and their plots.
 How SHAP values are calculated.